modernxmpp/modernxmpp/docs/client/protocol.md

 Implementation of XEP-0071 is not encouraged, but if formatting is a strong requirement along with backwards compatibility (many clients still implement it currently), it remains an option if careful attention is given to sanitizing the XHTML before display.
+Consider using [xhtml-im.js](https://github.com/zeen/xhtml-im.js) in a web client, or as a reference.

 ## Multi-device